 Known as Tokyo’s ‘Second Centre’, Shinjuku is a major hub within the wider metropolitan area.
-The world’s busiest railway station lies at its heart, keeping visitors well connected to other destinations across Japan.
-In many ways a microcosm of Tokyo, Shinjuku is incredibly diverse with a wide range of attractions on offer.
+The world’s busiest railway station lies at its heart, keeping visitors well-connected to other destinations across Japan.

-As with many Japanese cities, deciphering the different neighborhoods within Shinjuku can be difficult if you’re only looking at a map.
+As with many Japanese cities, deciding where to stay in Shinjuku can be difficult.
 This area is so diverse, so it’s important to get a sense of the place before you dive in and book your accommodation.

 Where to Stay in Shinjuku